-Subsequent to year end, the impact of COVID-19 in Canada and on the global economy increased significantly.
-As the impacts of COVID-19 continue, there could be further impact on the Society, its funders and donors.
-Management is actively monitoring the affect on its financial condition, liquidity, operations, suppliers, sector, and workforce.
-As a result, management anticipates a temporary decline in donation revenue and has postponed a number of its programs.
+The impact of COVID-19 in Canada and on the global economy increased significantly.
+As the impacts of COVID-19 continue, there could be further impacts on the Society, its funders and donors.
+Management is actively monitoring the impact on its financial condition, liquidity, operations, suppliers, sector, and workforce.